1. Do you provide in person or virtual appointments?

 I am a participating provider with Highmark, Anthem, Capital Blue Cross and Blue Shield, Empire Blue Cross and Blue Shield, Federal Blue Cross and Blue Shield, Horizon Blue Cross and Blue Shield, out of state Blue Cross and Blue Shield plans, and Medicare.
 Please contact your insurance carrier to determine your benefits for mental health services prior to scheduling an appointment.

-If you would like to use your insurance, but I am not a participating provider with your insurance plan, you can contact your carrier to determine your out of network benefits.
+If you would like to use your insurance, but I am not a participating provider with your insurance plan, you can contact your carrier to determine your out of network mental health benefits.
 I will provide a superbill to facilitate your reimbursement of your out of network benefits.
 I accept cash, check, debit, health savings accounts, and credit card payments.

 4. What can I expect from therapy?

 Each therapy session is approximately 50 minutes in length and varies in focus depending on your presenting concerns and treatment goals.
 Therapy can be short-term or long-term.
 Sometimes more specific issues can be effectively addressed in fewer sessions, while more complex issues may take longer.

 5. Do I really need therapy?
 I have always been able to deal with my problems on my own.